 Why is Assembly Language Useful?

-Assembly language helps programmers to write human-readable code that is almost similar to machine language.
+It helps programmers in coding human-readable code that is relatively identical to machine language.
 Machine language is difficult to understand and read as it is just a series of numbers.
-Assembly language helps in providing full control of what tasks a computer is performing.
+Assembler language gives complete control over what tasks a computer performs.

-Find the below steps to print “Hello world” in Windows
+Find the below steps to print “Hello, World” on Windows